icon-project/documentation/references/python-api-reference.md

 # Generates a wallet
 wallet = KeyWallet.create()

-# Loads a wallet from bytes of the private key
+# Loads a wallet from a private key in bytes
 wallet = KeyWallet.load(b'-B\x99...xedy')

 # Loads a wallet from a keystore file